-I am unfamiliar with the Bush-based advertisement that Mr. Sirota referred to, as I didn’t and don’t watch television.
-I do recall reading about a televised spot that ran during Reagan’s Reign of Error: apparently, your screen showed an electroencephalograph (EEG) with a normal brain-wave accompanied by a voice-over that told you that you were watching your brain being normal.
-It was followed by the same EEG flat-lining, again with by a voice-over that told the listener this is your brain on marijuana.
+I do recall reading about a spot that ran during Reagan’s Reign of Error: the screen showed an EEG with a normal brain-wave accompanied by a voice-over that told you that this was your brain being “normal.”
+It was followed by the same EEG showing a flat line, but this time you were told that this was your brain on marijuana.

 Sine-wave on an EEG are often found in brains that are meditating.
 In other words, it is the opposite of a flat-line and makes the government’s lie even more egregious.
-I could could go on meandering, but I shan’t—back to David Sirota . . .
+I could could go on but instead we’re back to David Sirota:

 “Of course, this portrait of tranquility, normalcy and pragmatism is often downplayed by the sensationalist national media in faraway Washington, DC.
 There, amid wild speculation about absurdly apocalyptic hypotheticals, the fist-shaking fogies are negatively caricaturing legalization in a fit of reefer madness.

 For instance, there’s been tripe like Ruth Marcus’s Washington Post screed that at once warns of the supposed ‘perils of legalized pot’ and absolves herself for previously using the drug.